Spirent/openperf/doc/dev-guide/module-packetio.md

 The `errors` member is incremented each time memp fails to allocate (either mpbuf or eg PCB).

 The `available`, `used` and `max` only report allocation for the m/pbufs pool - using the `rte_mempool_in_xxx_count` method for each NUMA pool.
 For the other types (`RAW_PCB`, `UDP_PCB`), it uses the LWIP stats.
 Since LWIP allocator is bypassed, this value should always be zero.
-The `illegal` does not seems to be used from inception, but only LWIP, so the value should also always be zero..
+The `illegal` does not seems to be used from OpenPerf, but only LWIP, so the value should also always be zero..

 ```C++
 int64_t packetio_memory_memp_pool_avail(const struct memp_desc* mem)